Youth Leaders Guide

 We will email out a few weeks before DTI to ask your group how many tents and marquees you plan to bring.
 There is no limit on the number of tents that you can bring, however we do ask you to be accurate in your calculations so that we can fit everyone on site.
 Camping is allocated on a regional basis, so where possible youth groups from the same towns and cities will be camped together.
 If you would like to camp with a youth group from another region we may be able to accommodate this.
 Please email hello@dreamingtheimpossible.org and we will see if this is an option.

-All delegates may arrive from 12:00 Saturday 2 August 2025.
+All delegates may arrive from 12:00 on Wednesday 29th July 2026.
 We will be unable to let any youth groups onto the site before this time due to final safety checks and site preparations.
 Any groups arriving before this time will be directed towards the carpark and will be unable to access any of the sites facilities.

 You are welcome to bring additional team to get your campsite setup as we appreciate this can take a while!